 Both Roborock S6 MaxV and Roomba i7 come with advanced navigation systems with integrated cameras for scanning and creating a smart map of the rooms in your home.

-They both have beacon boundary markers for safe navigation, dirt sensor for effective cleaning and virtual walls/No-Go zone for restricted access.
+They both have beacon boundary markers for safe navigation, a dirt sensor for effective cleaning, and a virtual walls/No-Go zone for restricted access.

 Battery and charging

-Both Roomba i7 and S6 MaxV boast of impressive battery life.
-The robot vacuums are powered by Lithium Ion (Li-ion) with battery voltage of 14.4 v.
-Also, they both have auto shut-off, auto charge as well as recharge and resume feature.
+Both Roomba i7 and S6 MaxV boast impressive battery life.
+The robot vacuums are powered by Lithium-Ion (Li-ion) with a battery voltage of 14.4 v.
+Also, they both have auto shut-off, auto charge as well as recharge, and resume.